gdsports/dspg1/README.md

 This picture shows the soldered proto board version.
 The Trinket M0s are mounted on headers so are floating above the proto board.
-Unfortunately, parallax makes it appears the Trinket M0 pins are shifted.
+Unfortunately, parallax makes it appear the Trinket M0 pins are shifted.
 For example, on the left Trinket M0, the blue wires are connected to pins 3 and 4 but in the photo they appear to connect to the 3 and Rst.
 Be sure to use the connection table or zoom in on the other photo.